all-lala/App/README.md

 You can find the architecture of the project on FigJam: [Here](https://www.figma.com/file/x8XGLvGorcFihEgSpmJL9R/Streali---Frontend-Architecture?node-id=0%3A1)

+## Stack

+You can find the technical stack used on [Stackshare](https://stackshare.io/streali/streali).

 ## Design system

 Like the project, the design system is also open source.
 You can view and use it on Figma.